 - The report will strengthen this finding despite objections from some countries.

-- The report will send a more powerful message due to the growing warming of the planet, focusing more on the present and future questions rather than on past responsibility.
+- Due to the planet’s growing warming, the report will send a more powerful message, focusing more on present and future questions rather than on past responsibility.

-- It will pay more attention to the weather and extreme events such as storms, floods, droughts, and weather events with low probability but with high impact like what we have recently witnessed.
+- It will pay more attention to the weather and extreme events such as storms, floods, droughts, and weather events with low probability but high impact, as we have recently witnessed.

-- The report will have new information on sea-level rise, the state of the Arctic and Antarctic, and will assess whether governments are on track to meet their Paris Climate Agreement.
+- The report will include new information on sea-level rise and the state of the Arctic and Antarctic and will assess whether governments are on track to meet their Paris Climate Agreement.

 Climate models in predicting extreme events at a local scale

-Januta (2021) mentions that while climate models have helped climate science have high confidence in their projections, there is still significant uncertainty about how climate change will manifest on a local scale.
-And answering these questions will take many years.
+Januta (2021) mentions that while climate models have helped climate science have high confidence in their projections, there is still significant uncertainty about how climate change will manifest locally.
+Answering these questions will take many years.

-Extreme temperatures caused by the heatwaves, which are above 4.6 degrees, could look like freak events using climate models.
-Still, these temperature spikes in some places might result from new atmospheric changes that have not been captured yet by climate models, the article says.
+The extreme temperatures caused by the heatwaves, which are above 4.6 degrees, could look like freak events using climate models.
+Still, these temperature spikes in some places might result from new atmospheric changes that have not yet been captured by climate models, the article says.

 Climate change on Jet streams.

-Finally, the climate change report will be a vital reference for creating climate adaptation and mitigation plans by governments and organisations, local and worldwide.
+Finally, the climate change report will be a vital reference for creating climate adaptation and mitigation plans by governments and organisations worldwide.

 Source Citation: